Amal Alamuddin Clooney

 A High-Profile Career

-In 2010 Alamuddin returned to London to work as a barrister (a legal representative similar to a lawyer) for Doughty Street Chambers, a firm with a strong history of civil liberties work.
-Since joining the firm she has handled several high-profile cases in international courts, including the defense of former Ukranian prime minster Yulia Tymoshenko; Muammar al-Qaddafi’s intelligence chief Abdullah al-Senussi; and WikiLeaks editor-in-chief Julian Assange.
+In 2010, Alamuddin returned to London to work as a barrister (a legal representative similar to a lawyer) for Doughty Street Chambers, a firm with a strong history of civil liberties work.
+She went on to handle several high-profile cases in international courts, including the defense of former Ukranian prime minster Yulia Tymoshenko; Muammar al-Qaddafi’s intelligence chief Abdullah al-Senussi; and WikiLeaks editor-in-chief Julian Assange.

 Outside of court, Alamuddin has lectured on criminal law at such institutions as the University of London and the Hague Academy of International Law.
-As of March 2015, she is a visiting faculty member at Columbia Law School’s Human Rights Institute.
+She also serves as a visiting faculty member at Columbia Law School.

 A High-Profile Marriage